Muirfield/pocketmine-plugins/ManyWorlds/README.md

 * 1.3.3: Updates for PM1.5
   * Minor cosmetic changes.
   * Changes default canUnload to true if running on PM1.5
+  * Fixed use of WorldProtect limits + TeleportMgr
 * 1.3.2: API update
   * Allow WorldProtect to call our commands.
   * Simplified API and updated its documentation